SahilAggarwal2004/react-text-to-speech/website/docs/usage/useSpeak.md

 ## All Other Behavior is Identical to `useSpeech`

-The `useSpeak` hook supports everything `useSpeech` does — highlighting, directives, event handlers, queueing, etc. — it just moves configuration out of the hook and into the `speak()` function.
+The `useSpeak` hook supports everything `useSpeech` does — highlighting, directives, event handlers, queueing, etc. — it just moves the speech configuration to the `speak()` function.

 > For detailed usage of speech options, text highlighting, event handlers, and queueing, refer to the [useSpeech documentation](/docs/usage/useSpeech).